openstack/bifrost/doc/source/user/howto.rst

 Enroll Hardware
 ===============

-The following requirements are installed during the install process as documented in the install documentation.
+The openstacksdk library is installed during the install process as documented in the install documentation.

-- openstack/shade library
-- openstack/os-client-config

 In order to enroll hardware, you will naturally need an inventory of your hardware.
 When utilizing the dynamic inventory module and